ccnmtl/postfix-docker/README.markdown

-stripped down postfix designed for linking to docker containers.
+stripped down postfix container designed for linking to docker containers.

 minimal image running postfix and rsyslog. configured to relay for other docker containers (on docker's 172.17.0.0/16 range).